 There is no doubt that Barcelona lives up to its reputation.
 The city is beautiful; it does have plenty to offer to tourists; and you should definitely visit.
 Not many destinations can live up to the hype the way that Barcelona manages.

-If you have the chance to spend a weekend in Barcelona, here’s a useful suggestion of all the sites and attractions you should be able to fit in.
+If you have the chance to spend a day in Barcelona, here’s a useful suggestion of all the sites and attractions you should be able to fit in.

 As one would expect from any cosmopolitan city, Barcelona offers a wide range of restaurants serving a huge variety of different cuisines.
 You can sample traditional Catalan food, with a unique twist on Mediterranean cuisine also available from restaurants unlike any other in the world.